 A poorly functioning digestive system means you’re unlikely to be getting much nutrition from the food you eat.
 This tends to stimulate hunger, leading to weight gain, as well as general tiredness and the feeling of being run down.

 Longer-term, the health implications are much more serious.
 It has been said that all disease starts in the gut.
 That may be hard to verify, but it’s pretty clear that good health is incredibly difficult without good digestion.
+That’s where using triphala for weight loss can help.

-Triphala is an Ayurvedic preparation of three dried fruits – amalaki, bibhitaki and haritaki – with incredible body cleansing and rejuvenating properties.
+Triphala is an ancient Ayurvedic preparation of three dried fruits – amalaki, bibhitaki and haritaki – with incredible body cleansing and rejuvenating properties.

 Taken in a certain way and at a certain time, triphala is a highly effective digestive system cleanser, gently clearing away trapped waste products and toxic compounds.
 Importantly, triphala doesn’t just clear out your system, it also nourishes and rejuvenates the membrane lining of the gastrointestinal tract.

-How to Use Triphala to Lose Weight
+How to Use Triphala for Weight Loss

 To be honest, the tea doesn’t taste that great when you first start.
 Especially to Western taste buds, conditioned to expect everything to be sweet.
-But if losing weight is important to you, can you handle downing something that isn’t saturated in sugar?
+But if losing weight is important to you, can you handle downing something that isn’t saturated in fattening sugar?

 Interestingly, after a while it seems to lose its bitterness and becomes much more palatable.
 Perhaps this is due to the balance of tastes said to be present in triphala.
 According to Ayurvedic theory, we taste what we most need when we are out of balance.